Pylons/pyramid/docs/designdefense.rst

 For example, do your templates (views) always query models directly as is claimed in "note that the view gets its own data from the model"?
-Probaby not.
+Probably not.
 My "controllers" tend to do this, massaging the data for easier use by the "view" (template).
 What do you do when your "controller" returns JSON?
 Do your controllers use a template to generate JSON?
 If not, what's the "view" then?
 Most MVC-style GUI web